johnnycrab/multilayer-perceptron/README.md

 ```

 Afterwards you can use `network.infer(train_X, train_Y)` to infer data.
 Here the first argument is a matrix of samples you want to classify.
 The second argument is the OHE-matrix of true labels which can be used directly in the `infer`-function to calculate the error.

+For example using the setup above we get an accuracy of 95.35% on the test set.